openstack-archive/astara/docs/source/orchestrator.rst

 Service VM Orchestration and Management
 =======================================

-RUG - Router Update Generator
+Astara Orchestrator
 -----------------------------

-:program:`akanda-rug-service` is a multiprocessed, multithreaded Python process composed of three primary subsystems, each of which are spawned as a subprocess of the main :py:mod:`akanda.rug` process:
+:program:`astara-orchestrator` is a multiprocessed, multithreaded Python process composed of three primary subsystems, each of which are spawned as a subprocess of the main :py:mod:`astara-orchestrator` process:

 L3 and DHCP Event Consumption
 -----------------------------

-:py:mod:`akanda.rug.notifications` uses `kombu <https://pypi.python.org/pypi/kombu>`_
+:py:mod:`astara-orchestrator.notifications` uses `kombu <https://pypi.python.org/pypi/kombu>`_
 and a Python :py:mod:`multiprocessing.Queue` to listen for specific Neutron service events (e.g., ``router.interface.create``, ``subnet.create.end``, ``port.create.end``, ``port.delete.end``) and normalize them into one of